-Project title: Analysis of representation of wind fields in the models participating in DYAMOND summer, DYAMOND winter and nextGEMS
+Project title: Analysis of representation of wind fields in the models participating in

-Principal investigator: Roland Schrödner
+DYAMOND summer, DYAMOND winter and nextGEMS

-Report period: 2022-05-01 to 2023-04-30
+Principal investigator: Roland Schrödner Report period: 2023-05-01 to 2024-04-30

-The project was outlined for two main tasks: i) statistical analysis of the wind fields simulated by the models participating in DYAMOND summer, DYAMOND winter as well as nextGEMS (https:// easy.gems.dkrz.de) and ii) investigating the effects on modelled global mineral dust and sea spray emissions.
-In the reporting period, in particular analysis for task ii) was conducted.
-Furthermore, the extraction of data from the recently arriving DYAMOND winter data sets is planned to start soon.
+The project was outlined for two main tasks: i) statistical analysis of the wind fields simulated by the models participating in DYAMOND summer, DYAMOND winter as well as nextGEMS (https://easy.gems.dkrz.de) and ii) investigating the effects on modelled global mineral dust and sea spray emissions.
+In the reporting period, in particular analysis for task i) was conducted for, however due to lack of personnel (mainly student helpers) not in the envisioned amount.
+After analysis of the first application of horizontal wind fields to the dust emission model, the previously reported simulations had to be rejected.
+Due to lack of personnel, no new simulations were conducted.
+Simulations with the global atmospheric model ECHAM (done under resources of a different project) were further post-processed and these data saved for use in this project.
 During the project duration, most of the planned storage resources were used temporarily.
-About a third of the granted computational resources were used so far.
+Computational resources were not used and less will be applied for in the upcoming allocation period.
+For the upcoming period, this project will given higher priority in finding student helpers.
+The already analyzed data that is saved under the projects resources is still of use and it is aimed to further analyze it.
+Therefore, similar storage resources will be applied for.
+The content of the request for the upcoming period will be largely unchanged.

-Results of statistical analysis of DYAMOND model's wind fields (partly from previous reporting period)
+Results of statistical analysis of DYAMOND model's wind fields (covering the whole project period beyond the last year)